schneiderfelipe/HTM.jl/docs/src/guide.md

 TODO: this will probably be removed

-HyperscriptLiteral.jl tolerates malformed input--per the HTML5 specification--but it still tries to be helpful by throwing an error if you interpolate a value into an unexpected place.
+HTM.jl tolerates malformed input--per the HTML5 specification--but it still tries to be helpful by throwing an error if you interpolate a value into an unexpected place.

 TODO: this is different from htl

 ```@example
-using HyperscriptLiteral  # hide
+using HTM  # hide

 tag = "button"